 This floor cleaner is great for day-to-day use but not as effective on heavily soiled surfaces.

 Commercial-quality floor machine.
 Simplicity of design leads to durability.
 Effective on hard floors and for deeply cleaning carpets.
-Powerful enough for most home applications; easy to use.
-Extra-long cord is great for cleaning large areas.
+Powerful enough for most home applications and easy to use.
+This model's extra-long cord is great for cleaning large areas.

 Small coverage area and cleaning pads must be replaced regularly.

-Quite versatile, as this model can be used to clean carpet in addition to hard surfaces such as laminate, sealed wood, tile, and linoleum.
+Quite versatile, can be used to clean carpets in addition to hard surfaces such as laminate, sealed wood, tile, and linoleum.
 Vacuums and washes floors simultaneously.
 Features separate clean and dirty water tanks, so clean water is always being used.
 Great for pet messes.

 Tends to leave behind streaks and puddles, and is prone to leaks.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Whether in your home or at your place of business, keeping the floors clean can often seem like mission impossible.
 Sweeping, mopping, and vacuuming can only do so much, especially when you encounter sticky, stubborn messes.